PeterHetherington/combo-drop/README.md

 Schema for the database can be found in db.sql

-Make sure to add .env to your ,gitignore file
+Make sure to add .env to your .gitignore file

 Resources: